Balana Fort

-Balana Fort (බලන කොටුව) was a fortified pass of the Kingdom of Kandy llocated near the Alagalla Mountain Range, Sri Lanka.
+Balana Fort (බලන කොටුව) was a fortified pass of the Kingdom of Kandy located near the Alagalla Mountain Range, Sri Lanka.
 Balana which means the 'look out' in Sinhala, functioned as a strategic outpost and fortress of the kingdom which was situated along the historical Colombo-Kandy road.

 History

 Many invasions targeting the Kingdom of Kandy occurred near the Alagalla Mountains.
 Many decisive military campaigns and battles took place centered on Balana by the Kingdoms of Kotte and Sitavaka and European colonial powers.
 Most notable were the defeat of the Sitavaka army in 1593 and the Portuguese in 1603.